kenwer/pam-analyzer/README.md

 ## Usage
 Download and execute the binary for your platform from the [Download](#download) section.
 No installation is required.

 Upon first launch, use `New Project` to initialize a project and configure the audio root and output paths.
 Use `File -> Save Project` (or `⌘S` / `Ctrl+S`) to persist this configuration as a `.pamproj` file.
-Then create at least one campaign in the `Campaigns` panel, import audio from SD cards in the `Import` panel, run analysis in the `BirdNET` panel, and review detections in the `Examine` panel.
+Then create at least one campaign in the `Campaigns` panel (audio import from SD cards is also handled there), run analysis in the `BirdNET` panel, and review detections in the `Examine` panel.

 ## Workflow
-The application is organized into five panels that map to the steps of a typical PAM analysis workflow.
+The application is organized into four panels that map to the steps of a typical PAM analysis workflow.

 ### Project Settings
 Configure a study.
 Set the audio recordings root directory, the SD card volume name pattern (regex), the detections output path, and the preferred species language for labels.
 Settings persist automatically to the `.pamproj` file.